Alexayy/flicker/README.md

     - WIN + Shift + W (or ALT + Shift + W / F9): Capture the focused window
     - F7: Capture the screen under the cursor
     - WIN + Shift + D (or ALT + Shift + D / F8): Capture all screens
+ - Screenshots are automatically copied to the clipboard and a desktop notification confirms the save location

 **Installation:**